dashpradeep99/docker-complete-tutorial/6-networking.md

 Now that your three nodes are configured to use the key-value store, you can create an overlay network on any node.
 When you create the network, it is distributed to all the nodes.

-1. Pick one from among the node 1, 2 or 3 and log into that node.
+1. Pick one of you three nodes (node-1, node-2 or node-3) and log into that node.

 2. Create an `overlay` network.